darasus/ai-blog/content/how-to-train-your-dog-to-walk-on-a-leash.md

   training them to walk on a leash.
 The best way to train your dog is to use a “heel” command to keep them closer to you and prevent them from becoming a nuisance around other people and dogs.
+intro: >-
+  Did you know that your dog is capable of learning tricks and commands?
+If you’re ready to take your relationship with your dog to the next level, it’s time to start training.
+Dog training will build a stronger connection between the two of you and can help you achieve a more rewarding relationship with your pooch.
+Read on to learn more about how to train your dog to walk on a leash.

+  Dog training is not strictly for competitive dogs or breeds with inherent instincts, such as hunting or herding dogs.
+Any dog can be trained and even smaller puppies can be socialized from an early age.
+With patience, dedication and the right strategies, anyone can train their dog.

+  Training sessions should be fun for both you and your dog.
+They should never involve negative reinforcement or fear-inducing techniques like alpha roles or growling at them.
+To get started, read our helpful tips below on how to train your puppy to walk on a leash:
 ---

 ## What You’ll Need